alan-turing-institute/AutisticaCitizenScience/community-recommendations/focus-groups/about-the-summary-documents.md

 ### 1. Design focus group agenda:

-An agenda [Link to here] was written to loosely guide the focus group discussions.
+An agenda for each session was written to loosely guide the focus group discussions.
+The agendas used in the sessions can be found [here - link].
 These were based on researcher knowledge of what was important to investigate and determine from a developer and researcher prespective, as well as from the input of [no.] autistic poeple, their relatives and carers, in earlier, informal scoping sessions.
-The request for potential questions was also sent out to subscribers of the project's mailing list, and autistic collaborators input suggestions.
+The request for potential questions was also sent out to subscribers of the project's mailing list, and autistic collaborators input suggestions [link to newsletter and OS comments]
-The agendas used in the sessions can be found [here - link].

 ### 2. Run focus group <img src="../../images/noun-project-icons/noun_Conversation_2041500.png" width="150" align="right"/>

 Participants came to a focus group at Fujitsu to talk about a project to design a platform to use for autism research.

 In line with Autistica's policy, all sessions were held outside of rush hour.
-Refreshments including vegan and glutne free options were provided after the request of some participants, and a quiet room was available.
+Refreshments including vegan and gluten free options were provided after the request of some participants, and a quiet room was available.
 There were always multiple facilitators present.
 All participants were talked through the agenda and a consent form [link to consent form]

 All participants from Autistica's Insight Group were paid in line with Autistica's policy and involve guidelines [link to their website].

 The focus group was recorded.

+[Link to protocol]

 ### 2. Transcribe discussion <img src="../../images/noun-project-icons/noun_transcript_532343.png" width="150" align="right"/>